Matthew 10:38: Analysis

 Archbishop John McEvilly comments on the words, "take his cross", saying that this implies cheerfully, willingly, and patiently taking it up "from the hands of God".
 The cross is often interpreted as suffering, and even a cruel death, if necessary.
 He notes that it is "his cross", since, "by God's special providence, He knows best what cross to send each individual, as He may destine it for him."
 In this verse Jesus clearly alludes to the cross He Himself would carry on His shoulders.

 Robert Witham states that there are two types of cross which Jesus here bids his disciples to take up: one physical, and the other spiritual.
-By the fist, he bids us to "restrain the unruly appetites of the touch, taste, sight, etc." By the second, he teaches us to "govern the affections of the mind, and restrain all its irregular motions, by humility, tranquillity, modesty, peace, etc."
+By the first, he bids us to "restrain the unruly appetites of the touch, taste, sight, etc." By the second, he teaches us to "govern the affections of the mind, and restrain all its irregular motions, by humility, tranquillity, modesty, peace, etc."